cloudlinux/libcare/docs/libcare.rst

    packages URL and Docker container images with toolchain (GCC/binutils) version required to properly build the package.

+   This is not used at the moment and left as information source for the users.

 The Doctor: ``kpatch_user``
 ---------------------------